0n0w1c/BigPinkEraser/readme.md

 &NewLine;

-Startup settings to modify the style of the shortcut button and tool (image or clip art)
+Startup settings to modify the style of the shortcut button (image or clip art)

 Multi-player: multi-force aware, respects force ownership, can be restricted to Admins Only